 - Have detailed job descriptions that can be provided to the DMP at the time of the injury

-- Inform WSI of the DMP selected by completing the Designated Medical Provider Selection Form
+- Inform WSI of the DMP selected by completing the Designated Medical Provider Selection Form, must be submitted yearly

-- Evaluate the injury and develop treatment plans including using the job as part of the recovery process
+- Use the job as part of the recovery process